 Hi, guys —

-picked by Mary and the holding of the lily?
+picked by Mary and holding a lily that sprout up?

 I thought I remembered the story being told